techgnosis/tanzu-gitops/README.md

 * Concourse Helm chart uses deprecated RBAC and uses Docker Hub.
 Use a newer Helm chart
 * Switch Rabbit image relocation to use `docker load` instead of `docker import`
 * Add no-op tasks like `unit tests` and `static code analysis` to better illustrate TBS' role
+* How to version control the core platform that gets installed